-DPAC represents all local PACs (Parents’ Advisory Councils) at the school district level in conversations having direct impact on policies, budgets and the overall culture of education within our district.
+DPAC represents all local PACs (Parents’ Advisory Councils) at the school district level by participating in monthly meetings and regular conversations with School Board Trustees and SD83 leadership.
+This relationship as the parent voice has led to positive and direct impacts on policies, budgets and the overall culture of education within our district.

 SD83 DPAC has been a positive, effective and involved parent voice over the past several years.
 It is important that a strong parent voice continue to represent the perspectives of our Shuswap families.

 - Vice President: Christy Wright, Salmon Arm

 - Treasurer: Kari Wilkinson, Salmon Arm